dislersd/Sprint-Challenge-Node-Express/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.
+***

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+  - Express Router: Allows our code to be more modular.
+You can have a single URL per resource and execute different code based on which HTTP method is being used.
+  - Express Middleware Support for Node: Allows for easy implementation of middleware.
+***

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+  - Middleware is a term for functions that intercept requests, do something with it (or not), and then send a response.
+***

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+  - A resource is any target of an HTTP request.
+Anything you are trying to send/recieve from a server.
+***

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+  - A status code!
+(200) = success (201) = successful post
+***

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+  - Using require and export we can partition our code.
+Express router makes it really easy to seperate our resources into seperate files and make our code modular.
+***
 ## Project Setup

 Follow these steps to set up and work on your project: